sighack/sighack.github.io/_posts/2018-12-21-chaikin-curves.md

 point B, and one when going in the reverse direction.
 For example, cutting an edge with a ratio of 0.25 would give us two points: the first at 25% from point A and the other at 75% from point A (or 25% from point B).

+You'll notice an `if` condition that checks the value of `ratio`.5.
+If  this case, we swap vertices A and B. This is required because specifying a cut ratio too large will lead to cutting across the midpoint of the edge, leading to an incorrect ordering of vertices in the final shape.
+This little `if` statement fixes that before we do all our calculations.

 To calculate this, we use Processing's [`lerp()`](https://processing.org/reference/lerp_.html) function to interpolate the X and Y coordinates as shown above.